SAKryukov/microtonal-fabric/article/src/article.md

 The application could be considered as two independent [single-page applications](https://en.wikipedia.org/wiki/Single-page_application), not counting [index file](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard) simply referencing the matter involved.
 Implementations share some of JavaScript files, that's it.

 1. First part: [Microtonal Tone Systems Comparison](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard/tone-system-comparison/tone-system-comparison.html) based on four chromatic-circle keyboards.
 Chords can be defined directly on the chromatic-circle keyboard and played separately on in fast succession comparison.
-2. Second part: [Microtonal Chromatic Lattice](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard/keyboard/keyboard.html) keyboard, which allows to play wide range of tones.
+2. Second part: [Microtonal Chromatic Lattice](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard/keyboard/keyboard.html) keyboard, which allows playing wide range of tones.
 Chords can be defined through chord tables, auto-generated and played with single click or key press.

 The full source code can be downloaded, but there is no a need to download software to use it — everything can be played directly on the application [Web site](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard).